chuongmep/Awesome-Dynamo/readme.md

 Sharing, suggestions and contributions are always welcome!
 Please take a look at the **Contribution Guidelines** and quality standard first.
 Thanks to all contributors, you're awesome and wouldn't be possible without you!
 #### Contribution Guidelines

-- Please ensure your pull request adheres to the following guidelines:
+Please ensure your pull request adheres to the following guidelines:

 - Make an individual pull request for each suggestion
 - Use the following format for commit message: Add FeatureName
-- List, after your addition, should be alphabetically
 - Use the following format: [NAME](LINK) - DESCRIPTION
 - The link should be the name of the project
 - Keep descriptions concise and clear (Keep It Simple, Stupid)